What is Breast Imaging?

 How do I prepare for a Breast Imaging procedure?

 There are different types of breast imaging procedures that your physician may ask you to do, and these procedures may require different preparation.
-However, there are general procedure preparation guidelines to be aware of, such as: wearing a two-piece outfit (as you’ll need to undress from the waist-up), bringing previous breast imaging results, etc. Please visit our patient instructions for breast imaging procedures for more information.
+However, there are general procedure preparation guidelines to be aware of, such as: wearing a two-piece outfit (as you’ll need to undress from the waist-up), bringing previous breast imaging results, etc.

 How do I know if I’m at risk for breast cancer?